gimphammer/fastfind/README.md

 ### 4.2 Used in VS-Code

-vs-code has also integrated the shell-env, so you can run the fastfind in that env.
-But don't forget to choose the right shell-env which fastfind fits.
+vs-code has also integrated the shell-env, so you can run the FastFind in that env.
+But don't forget to choose the right shell-env which FastFind fits.

-vs-code supply a candy: **[Ctrl + mouse left-click]** on fastfind's result will quick jump to the line where the target locates.
+vs-code supply a candy: **[Ctrl + mouse left-click]** on FastFind's result will quick jump to the line where the target locates.

 Hint like this: